Wondering if you’re experiencing ovulation cramps? Let’s break it down.

 Quick science lesson: During ovulation, an egg is released from a follicle that grew in one of your ovaries over the month.

-Generally, a few follicles start maturing at the beginning of your cycle, but by the end, there is one “dominant” follicle that is allowed to reach its maximum size.
+Generally, a few follicles start maturing at the beginning of your cycle, but by the end, there is one “dominant” follicle that was the most receptive to hormonal growth, that is allowed to reach its maximum size.

-Once the follicle is fully developed and the appropriate hormones have been produced, the follicle releases the egg — pop!
+Once the follicle is fully developed and the appropriate hormones have been produced, the follicle releases the egg when it’s mature — pop!

 With that in mind, there are two possible causes for ovulation cramps: